-If you are absent from employment with us while you are on active military duty for a period of more than 30 days, you are considered to have terminated employment with us and you can therefore elect to take a distribution of some or all of your Elective Deferrals Account (including any portion of the account which is attributable to Roth Elective Deferrals).
+If you are absent from employment with us while you are on active military duty for a period of more than 30 days, you are considered to have terminated employment with us and you can therefore elect to take a distribution of some or all of your Elective Deferrals Account.
 Some restrictions apply (for example, you cannot make additional Elective Deferrals for a period of 6 months after the distribution), and you should consult the Plan Administrator in the event you are interested in taking such a distribution.